gf13579/spotify-play-random-album/README.md

 ## Limitations

-The code works if you're playing music in Spotify on a phone/tablet but not if you're using the web site itself to play audio.
+- The code works if you're playing music in Spotify on a phone/tablet but not if you're using the web site itself to play audio.
+- If the web page is open long enough, the token expires - I currently don't support a refresh

 ## Bookmarklet